cloudify-cosmo/getcloudify.org/guide/3.0/workflows.md

 {% endhighlight %}

 1. Only start processing this node instance when the node instances it depends on are started.
-2. Execute the task mapped to the node lifecycle operation. (do nothing if no task is defined).
+2. Execute the task mapped to the node's lifecycle operation. (do nothing if no task is defined).
 3. Execute all tasks mapped to this node's relationship lifecycle operation.
-4. A node is considered a host node if it's type is a subtype of `cloudify.types.host`
+4. A node is considered a host node if its type is a subtype of `cloudify.types.host`.
-5. Wait for `cloudify.interfaces.host.get_state` operation on the node instance to return `true` (if mapped, do nothing otherwise)
+5. Wait for `cloudify.interfaces.host.get_state` operation on the node instance to return `true` (if mapped, do nothing otherwise).
-6. Install the agent workers and the required plugins on this host
+6. Install the agent workers and the required plugins on this host.

 # Uninstall